Jonas Steponavičius: Political work

+At the Constituent Assembly, Steponavičius was one of the most active members of the Christian Democratic bloc.
+As a member of two key parliamentary committees on finance and defense, he referred about 15 laws at the assembly.
+Based on his experience as a military chaplain, he frequently presented and referred laws concerning the Lithuanian Army and was particularly supportive of the Lithuanian Riflemen's Union.
+He also spoke on finances and presented the 1922 budget.
+Steponavičius was a member of three temporary commissions that investigated the situation with Lithuanian railways (it resulted in ten criminal cases), illegal sale of forests (it investigated 565 complaints), and corruption at the Trade and Industry Department.

+At the First Seimas, Steponavičius referred about 30 laws but they were mainly related to adjusting compensation of various government employees now that Lithuania introduced its own currency, the Lithuanian litas.
+At the Second Seimas, Steponavičius presented and referred numerous laws related to the state budget, finances, and taxes.
+He referred laws on Lithuanian customs and import duties, joint stock companies, ratification of seven trade treaties, compensation of various government employees, military pensions, business income taxes, mandatory fire insurance, charges for the use railways, waterways, and ports, etc. At the Third Seimas, the Christian Democrats were in the opposition.
+He was elected as the second deputy speaker on 2 June 1926 but resigned the position on 26 November 1926.
+He criticized the government, particularly its budget, and with other members of his electoral bloc signed seven interpellations addressed to the Prime Minister Mykolas Sleževičius.
+After the December 1926 coup d'état, Steponavičius returned to his role of presenting and referring laws on budget and finances.

 Pedagogical work

-After the December 1926 coup d'état brought the regime of Antanas Smetona, Steponavičius retired from politics and devoted his time to teaching.
-He became the principal of the effective September 1927.
+After the Third Seimas was dissolved in March 1927, Steponavičius retired from politics and devoted his time to teaching.
+He became the principal of the Zarasai secondary school effective September 1927.
 During his tenure, Steponavičius oversaw construction of the new modern school building and transformation of the school from a regular 4-year secondary school to an 8-year higher school of commerce.
 In December 1928, he established Zarasai chapter of the Motiejus Valančius folk high school (Motiejaus Valančiaus liaudies universitetas) and funded it from his own savings.
 He taught German language at the public high school and psychology at the folk high school.
-In 1928–1930, he was the priest serving village located about 4.5 km east from Zarasai.
+In 1928–1930, he was the priest serving Smėlynė village located about 4.5 km east from Zarasai.
 He was also the chairman of the Zarasai chapter of the Lithuanian Riflemen's Union and organized construction of the new chapter headquarters.
 In recognition for his services, he was awarded the Order of the Lithuanian Grand Duke Gediminas in the Third Degree in 1931.